Greece Golden Visa: Updated 2026 Rules + Market Guide

 Can foreigners still buy property in Greece in 2026?

 Yes.
-There are no restrictions for non-EU citizens purchasing property.
+There are no restrictions for non-EU citizens purchasing property (except limited border and security zones that require additional permits).

 Is the Golden Visa guaranteed with property purchase?